Documentation

 The Iray for 3ds Max Lighting Analysis Toolbar

-This toolbar displays a color chart showing how the false color scale maps to either the Auto or Custom illuminance range, as well as the absolute minimum and maximum illuminance values in the view.
+This toolbar displays a color chart showing how the false color scale maps to either the Auto or Custom illuminance/luminance range, as well as the absolute minimum and maximum illuminance/luminance values in the view.
 When using the default 3ds Max frame buffer, a similar toolbar is displayed for the ActiveShade Mode window, but not for the Production Rendering Mode window.

 Last edited: